Ellen Heinrichs

 Founder & CEO, Bonn Institute

 Ellen Heinrichs began her career at the regional newspaper Rheinische Post and came to Germany's foreign broadcaster Deutsche Welle (DW) via positions at international organisations.
 A trained journalist, she first helped establish the DW Akademie and then drove digitalisation in DW's programming.
 She helped found the internal network DW Minds and the DW Innovation Lab.
 She was the first German to be a fellow at the Constructive Institute at Aarhus University in Denmark.
-Ellen is a speaker, mediator, agile culture coach and solutions journalism trainer.
+Heinrichs is a speaker, Agile Culture Coach and Solutions Journalism Trainer.
+She is currently training to become a certified mediator.

 ellen.heinrichs@bonn-institute.org